philippslang/tensor_permeability/doc/design.md

 The results of each pressure run are stored in `pressure gradient 0` and `velocity 0` for 0-1 (2D) or 0-2 (3D)

+All input checks should be performed *if possible* before the model loads

 Pervasive assumptions throughout the application are

 - Pressure is solved over the entier `Model` region